Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Veterinarian Health Certificates

-Depending on where you’re shipping the cat to, you might need to take your cat to the vet for a health screening and paperwork.
-From there, some places might require government approval or an endorsement before traveling.
+Depending on where you’re shipping the cat, you might need to take your cat to the vet for a health screening and paperwork.
+Some countries require government approval or an endorsement before traveling.
 Depending on the tests and screenings that your veterinarian has to provide, this could be as low as $40 or as high as $120 per pet.

 persian cat vet check up